OS. final [e] became [a] after single [s] and [st]; [-se|-ste|-sse] > [-sa|-sta|-sse]

 Conversely, consider ᴹ✶tyulussē > N. tulus (Ety/TYUL).
 In this case, since the [u] remains, it implies that a-affection did not occur, indicating that the final -e was preserved after the double [ss], as noted above.

 There are a few examples that indicate a similar change in Sindarin.
-One example is the primitive forms rinsa and rinse that are the basis for S. riss and Q. rissë, but (a) the arrangement of forms makes it difficult to tell how they are related and (b) S. riss < ✶rinsa does not show the expected a-affection (PE17/87).
+One example is the primitive forms rinsa that is the basis for S. riss, although S. riss < ✶rinsa does not show the expected a-affection (PE17/87).
 There is also primitive ✶kirtē in the Quendi and Eldar essay of 1959-60 that produced S. certh (WJ/396); the a-affection in the final form indicates a change of final > .
 This last development indicates this change was a more general phenomenon beyond just changes after primitive s, but without more examples it is hard to figure out the details.

 Order (02100)